wix-incubator/eslint-plugin-lodash/docs/rules/preferred-alias.md

 ## Rule Details

-This rule takes no arguments.
+This rule takes one argument - an optional options object.
+This object can have this object can have one key:
+- `ignoreMethods`: contains an array of method names that should not be reported on.

 The following patterns are considered warnings: